aniketpant/aniketpant.github.com/_posts/2011-05-31-another-illustration.md

 This is another random work of mine.

-Maybe cuz I got too high on illustrator a while back, but now I returned to my site design roots.
+Maybe, because I got too high on illustrator a while back, but now I returned to my site design roots.

 This was inspired by Carla Ceia's CV.
 You can check his site [here](http://hauntedcathouse.org).